dimitri-nicolo/calico/networking/dual-tor.md

 some other way, and so on; and the details here have varied with Linux kernel version.
 For a clear account of the exact options and behaviors for different kernel versions, please see [this blog](https://cumulusnetworks.com/blog/celebrating-ecmp-part-two/){:target="_blank"}.

-#### Loopback IP addresses

-Loopback IP addresses are IP addresses which are assigned to a loopback interface on the node.
-Despite what the name might suggest, loopback IP addresses can be used for sending and receiving data to and from other nodes.
-They help to provide redundant networking, because using a loopback address avoids tying traffic to a particular interface and, in a dual ToR setup, allows that traffic to continue flowing even if a particular interface goes down.

 #### BFD